rust-lang/book/src/ch08-03-hash-maps.md

 ### Updating a Hash Map

+Since each key can only have one value, when we want to change the data in a hash map, we have to decide how to handle the case when a key already has a value assigned.
+We could choose to replace the old value with the new value.
+We could choose to keep the old value and ignore the new value, and only add the new value if the key *doesn't* already have a value.
+Or we could change the existing value.
+Let's look at how to do each of these!

 #### Overwriting a Value

 If we insert a key and a value, then insert that key with a different value, the value associated with that key will be replaced.
 Even though this code calls `insert` twice, the hash map will only contain one key/value pair, since we're inserting with the key `1` both times: